Dr. Mauricio Abrao

 What type of surgery do you perform for endometriosis: Excision

-Medication: Dienogest; Oral Contraceptive; Mirena IUDI recommended as a first-line treatment of endometriosis with physical exercise and diet.
+Medication: Dienogest, oral contraceptives, and Mirena IUD are recommended as first-line treatments of endometriosis with physical exercise and diet.
 To all patients for 3-6 months.
 If the pain does not improve.
-I am sending the presurgical study to program the Surgery.
+I am sending the presurgical study to the surgery program.

 Approach to Persistent Pain After Surgery: It depends.
-Pelvic Physical therapy; pain medications; amitriptiline.
+Pelvic physical therapy, pain medications, and amitriptyline.

 Dr. Carlos Linder Efter